Opetushallitus/ataru/README.md

 ### Browser tests

-To run only browser tests (headless, using phantomJS):
+To run only browser tests (headless, using puppeteer):

 ```
 lein spec -t ui